Enjoy the beauty of Baku: a comprehensive guide for new travelers

 Local culture: Azerbaijan is a moderate Muslim country, so it is preferable to respect local customs and traditions, especially in public.

-Baku is a city that combines old and new, making it an ideal destination for new travelers looking for a unique experience that combines culture, history, and modernity.
-Whether you're planning a short vacation or a long trip, this guide will help you discover the best that this fascinating city has to offer.
-Get ready for an unforgettable trip in one of the most beautiful cities in the Caucasus.
+Baku is a city that combines old and new, making it an ideal destination for new travellers seeking a unique experience that blends culture, history and modernity.
+Whether you're planning a short vacation or a longer trip, this guide will help you discover the best that this fascinating city has to offer.
+Get ready for an unforgettable trip to one of the most beautiful cities in the Caucasus.